purishd/Entra-id-proofing/README.md

 # Entra Identity Proofing

-This repo is created to help build automation that makes helpdesk job easier.

 | Title | Description |Author|
 |-----:|---------------|-----|
 | Identity Proofing Made Easy|This doc will help customers set up Identity Proofing application which is often required by their helpdesk teams while verifying people when they call helpdesk with any request.               |purishd|